Logmanager documentation

 delete ip ip_address network vlan

-If you are running virtual Logmanager forwarder, you should continue on to the chapter on Logmanager Forwarder for information on adding your forwarder to a Logmanager server.
+If you are running the virtual Logmanager forwarder, you should continue to the chapter Logmanager Forwarder for information on adding your forwarder to a Logmanager server.

-Now you can log in to the web administration on the address with virtual Logmanager.
-The virtual forwarder does not have a Web interface:
+Now you can log in to the web administration on the address of virtual Logmanager.
+(The virtual forwarder does not have a web interface.)

 https://YOURIP/

-Networking changes can now be made from the Web interface if you are running virtual Logmanager and if you have first configured the network from the Logmanager command line
+Networking changes can now be made from the web interface, if you are running virtual Logmanager and you have configured the network through the Logmanager command line.

 YOURIP is the IP address that was set from the cli using the commands above.